 Lifestyle choices and cancer

-That’s one third of all cancers.
+That’s more than one third of all cancers.
 Cancer kills twice as many people as any other single preventable cause of death.
 The good news is, we can do something about it.

 A recent independent study1 showed that the vast majority of preventable cancers are caused by some common, avoidable risk factors.
 Each of us can significantly reduce our cancer risk by not smoking, avoiding harmful UV radiation, maintaining a healthy weight, moderating alcohol consumption, cutting down on red and processed meat, eating more fruit and vegetables and being physically active.